hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

   Registers the listener as passive, signaling that the handler will not call `preventDefault()`.

 - `update`
-  Forces a Nablla update after the handler runs, even for events that would normally be treated as non mutating.
+  Forces a Sercrod update after the handler runs, even for events that would normally be treated as non mutating.

 - `noupdate`
-  Suppresses Nablla’s automatic update after the handler runs.
+  Suppresses Sercrod’s automatic update after the handler runs.

 Examples: